Mary Ann Lila

 Bio

 Mary Ann Lila is Director of the Plants for Human Health Institute, North Carolina State University, North Carolina Research Campus.
 She holds the David H. Murdock Distinguished Professorship, and is a Professor in the Department of Food, Bioprocessing, and Nutrition Sciences.
 Through ground-breaking, transdisciplinary discovery and outreach, her team of faculty at the Plants for Human Health Institute (PHHI) pioneers a dramatic shift in the way the American public views and uses food crops – not merely as a source of nutrients and flavorful calories, but as a powerful resource for components that protect and enhance human health.
 Integrated research in metabolomics, biochemistry, pharmacogenomics, molecular breeding, regenerative medicine, translational food science and nutrition and postharvest are aimed at development and promotion of mainstream fruit and vegetable produce with enhanced health benefits, and introduction of new or underappreciated crops and products from around the globe, allowing consumers to make proactive, responsible dietary choices that benefit their own, and their families’ health.
-Dr. Lila’s is a recent recipient of the Babcock-Hart Award for food technology/public health (through the IFT), and the Copernico Bronze Medal for Food Science & Nutrition.
+Dr. Lila is a recipient of the Babcock-Hart Award for food technology/public health (through the IFT), 2024 IFT Fellow, and the Copernico Bronze Medal for Food Science & Nutrition.

 Recent projects include a Foundation for Food and Agriculture Research (FFAR) grant on ‘Closing the gap in delivery of fruit and vegetable benefits’; a USDA-funded initiative on polyphenol-protein aggregates for attenuation of food allergies; a USDA ANNH initiative on ‘Back to the River; the science behind Alaska’s traditional subsistence lifestyle’; a USDA SCRI CAP grant on leveraging genomic and genetic resources to enable improved blueberry and cranberry fruit quality attributes; a USDA/ARS Pulse Crop Health Initiative; and a Phase II USDA SBIR on ‘Clean, cost-effective technology to recover and stabilize phytoactive fruit compounds from waste streams’.